GoldDominik893/liberatube/README.md

   </a>
 </div>

-## A YouTube alternative like Invidious but in PHP but uses the YouTube API v3 to get search results from YouTube.
+## Bad YouTube is a Privacy, Feature Rich alternative front end to YouTube.

 ## Screenshots
 #### Search page